-There has been considerable attention given to the strategies of how to effectively transition from 14(c) programs through prohibitions, bans, and phase out plans as well as other approaches that can occur if a state (and federal law) still permit use of subminimum wages.72 These recommended strategies center around elements such as:
+There has been considerable attention given to the strategies of how to effectively transition from 14(c) programs through prohibitions, bans, and phase out plans as well as other approaches that can occur if a state (and federal law) still permit use of subminimum wages.
+72 These recommended strategies center around elements such as:

-- Appropriately sequencing the transformation of state 14(c) programs to a focus on CIE, including revising operative definitions, developing incentives, having available resources and expertise, and among other factors, having plans, accountability, tracking and oversight73 - Engaging with relevant agencies and cross-agency coordination74 - Identifying the essential elements necessary to support effective CIE systems75 - Encouraging high-school based transition programs to focus on work-based experiences in integrated settings, preventing the flow of high-school youth to segregated work settings, setting expectations for CIE at an early age, and developing a range of competitive job opportunities for youth76 - Building capacity and infrastructure to promote CIE, including having appropriate and accessible technology, equipment, and facilities77 - Fostering new organizations that use supported employment and assisting sheltered workshop providers to transform their approaches78 - Supporting workers with benefits counseling and planning and promoting strategies to facilitate self-sufficiency and self-determination79 - Addressing the availability of state and federal governmental service and health insurance benefits80 - Using capacity building strategies for employers and federal agencies81
+- Appropriately sequencing the transformation of state 14(c) programs to a focus on CIE, including revising operative definitions, developing incentives, having available resources and expertise, and among other factors, having plans, accountability, tracking and oversight. - Engagement with relevant agencies and cross-agency coordination. - Identifying the essential elements necessary to support effective CIE systems.
+75 - Encouraging high-school based transition programs to focus on work-based experiences in integrated settings, preventing the flow of high-school youth to segregated work settings, setting expectations for CIE at an early age, and developing a range of competitive job opportunities for youth. - Building capacity and infrastructure to promote CIE, including having appropriate and accessible technology, equipment, and facilities.